mlswg/mls-protocol/draft-ietf-mls-protocol.md

 in {{tree-hashes}}.

 The _resolution_ of a node is an ordered list of non-blank nodes that collectively cover all non-blank descendants of the node.
+The resolution contains the set of keys which are collectively necessary to encrypt to every node in the group.
 The resolution of a node is effectively a depth-first, left-first enumeration of the nearest non-blank nodes below the node: